-Japanese students registered at Huron who require advice about modules and courses in JPN should contact:

-Michiya Kawai, Coordinator for Japanese courses within the Department of French and Asian Studies, mkawai@huron.uwo.ca, A214, 519-438-7224 ext.
+Japanese students registered at Huron who require advice about modules and courses in JPN should contact Michiya Kawai, Coordinator for Japanese program, the Department of French and Asian Studies, mkawai@huron.uwo.ca, A-214, 519-438-7224 ext.
 330.

-For information about other French and Asian Studies, students should contact the Chair of the Department, Dr. Mariana Ionescu, mionesc@huron.uwo.ca.
+For information about other French and Asian Studies, students should contact the Chair of the Department, Dr. Mariana Ionescu, A210, 519-438-7224 ext.
+529 See the Academic Counselling website for information on services offered. http://huronuc.ca/students/service_centre/academic_counselling/